RoboJackets/software-training-old/projects/week_3/Instructions.md

 In this project, we'll be implementing a particle filter.
 Our robot will use this particle filter to figure out where it is in the world.
 Even when we have identifiable landmarks, such as GPS satellites or our ArUco tags, there is always uncertainty associated with any measurement we get.
 Algorithms like the particle filter let us combine multiple sources of information to get an even more accurate estimate of our actual location.

 Our particle filter will incorporate three sources of information:

-1. ArUco tag sightings+
+1. ArUco tag sightings

    Our robot can tell where it is relative to a tag visible to its camera.
 Each tag has a unique ID represented by the pattern of squares.
-Using the known locations of each tag, we can get an estimate of where our robot is most likely to be.
+Using the known locations of each tag, we can get an estimate of where our robot (x,y,yaw) is most likely to be.
 These measurements are susceptible to noise in the camera image and small errors in tag detection.

 1. Odometry measurements